RuijiaoSun/ImageProcessing/README.md

 # Part of the progress

-### The ImageProcessing.py  can be used to extract focused region from light-sheet fluorescence microscopy(LSFM) images, remove background for OCT images, and register the high-resolution LSFM images with the wide-field OCT images.
+### ImageProcessing.py  can be used to extract focused region from light-sheet fluorescence microscopy(LSFM) images, remove background for OCT images, and register the high-resolution LSFM images with the wide-field OCT images.

 #### The raw LSFM image and the extracted focused region.